DavidOliverius/Kinogo/README.md

 - **User profiles**:

   - Secure login with Firebase
-  - Profile page with display photo
+  - Profile page
   - Personal watchlist
   - Add friends
   - View friends profiles + watchlists

 - **Movie + TV Show pages**:

-  - Lookup any Movie or TV Show, page will be populated with data from TMDB API
+  - Search any Movie, page will be populated with data from TMDB API
   - Users can leave written reviews + rating out of 5 stars
-  - Other users can 'like' reviews
+  - Other users can 'like' reviews `TBC`
   - If page has reviews, most liked reviews appear first
-  - Direct user to where they can stream/buy/hire
+  - Direct user to where they can stream/buy/hire `TBC`

-- **Suggestion capability**:
+- **Suggestion capability**: `TBC`

   - Select genres, years, actors, director
   - Simple algorithm will suggest random titles